Overbought and Oversold in Trading: A Simple Guide to Momentum Trading (2025)

-Whether we are talking about stocks, forex, or any other market, two terms frequently come up: overbought and oversold.
+Whether we are talking about crypto, stocks, forex, or any other market, two terms frequently come up: overbought and oversold.
 These conditions are important to understand and are often identified using various trading indicators, with the RSI Indicator (Relative Strength Index), being one of the most popular.
 This article will explain these terms and show you how to identify overbought and oversold conditions using the RSI indicator, making your trading game more strategic and informed.

 Overbought and Oversold Explained